 Here’s a specific example:

 Let’s say you’re chronically stressed most days after work.
 You get home, walk through the door, and are committed to spending quality time with your family and relaxing.
-But you just can’t seem to let go of work—your mind obsessively alternating between worry about that deadline coming up anyhow idiot your manager is being.
+But you just can’t seem to let go of work—your mind obsessively alternating between worry about that deadline coming up and how much of an idiot your manager is being.

 So you decide to get serious about stress management: you schedule a weekly massage; you download a mindfulness app on your phone; and you start reading a couple self-help books about how to cultivate a more positive attitude at work.